mgalgs/mgalgs.github.io/_posts/2015-10-30-evil-bouncie-ball-shooter-halloween-pi.md

 [set me straight](http://electronics.stackexchange.com/questions/197120/solenoid-doesnt-actuate-when-driven-through-mosfet/)
 in no time.
 What I needed was a MOSFET driver between the GPIO and the MOSFET.
 After throwing [this guy](http://amzn.com/B00DK2C7YM) in there I was in business.
-I also could have just switched to a logic-level MOSFET.
+I also could have switched to a logic-level MOSFET but the MOSFET driver was shipping faster so that's what I went with.

 # I2C for Inter Chip Communication